 Supplies for the Rice Krispie Treat Pumpkin Cake Topper:

-- Rice Krispie Treat Ingredients: 2 tbsp melted butter, 2 cups mini marshmallows, 1/2 cup orange candy melts, 3 cups rice krispies cereal
+- Rice Krispie Treat Ingredients: 2 tablespoon melted butter, 2 cups mini marshmallows, ½ cup orange candy melts, 3 cups rice krispies cereal

 - Orange Fondant